Bears-R-Us/arkouda/training/COMPARISON.md

 array([4 5 6])
 ```

 Arkouda takes this one step further and allows set operations on sequences of `pdarray` objects.
+This requires all `pdarrays` in the sequence to be the same size.

 ```python
 import arkouda as ak